microsoft/cortana-skills-samples/Consumer/CSharp/OutlookGraph/readme.md

 You must configure the Cortana channel (via the **Manager user identity through Connected Services** under **Default Settings**) and Graph (through the **[Application Registration Portal](https://apps.dev.microsoft.com)**, **Web Platform**, and **Microsoft Graph Permissions**.)

+See `index.htm` for details on setting up birthdays on your outlook contacts.

 ## Calling Microsoft Graph ##

 [Follow these instructions](https://docs.microsoft.com/en-us/cortana/skills/authentication) to configure Cortana